mKeRix/room-assistant/docs/integrations/bluetooth-low-energy.md

 ## Determining the IDs

-In order to not clutter your home automation software with the many BLE devices broadcasting their status nearby, room-assistant requires you to set up a whitelist before it will pass on any information.
+In order to not clutter your home automation software with the many BLE devices broadcasting their status nearby, room-assistant requires you to set up a whitelist or blacklist before it will pass on any information.
 For regular BLE devices this is the lowercase MAC address without `:`, for example `7750fb4dab70` for a peripheral with the MAC address `77:50:FB:4D:AB:70`.
 When using iBeacons the ID will be in the format of `uuid-major-minor`, for example `2f234454cf6d4a0fadf2f4911ba9ffa6-1-2`.

 If you are unsure what ID your device has you can start room-assistant with the BLE integration enabled, but no whitelist.
 Devices that are seen for the first time after starting will be logged with their ID to the console.